-Just past Écluse 138, sit the majestic buildings of the Abbaye de Bon-Repos.
-From the far side of the canal, the abbey complex looks like any working farm – certainly the buildings are somewhat grander than most, but it’s easy to imagine oxen pulling the plough, monks tending to the vegetable garden.
+On the far side of Écluse 138, sit the majestic buildings of the Abbaye de Bon-Repos.
+From the other side of the canal, the abbey complex looks like any working farm – certainly the buildings are somewhat grander than most, but it’s easy to imagine oxen pulling the plough, monks tending to the vegetable garden.

 Let’s head inside for a closer look!